Nevue Fine Art Marketing

 Gradually lighten up the value where the lighter sections of the lemon are.

-Drawing Tip: Work from dark to light to create a soft value change.
+Drawing Tip: Work from dark to light to change soft value.
 Make sure your pencil is sharp so the graphite reaches the valleys of the paper.
+For more fun try drawing a lemon with black paper.

 Draw in any lines that you miss.